iacopy/cleanpython/README.md

 First installation from scratch (assume python virtualenv active):

-    just startup  # install the latest versions of requirements and check everything is ok
+    just install  # install dependencies and check everything is ok

-If something fails, try:

-    just install  # use frozen requirements that are already checked

 Optionally, you can also install the git hooks (further automatic checks, pedantic):

     just install-hooks

+To install hook to black-format code before commit:

+    black-hook:

 ### Badges